Hofer-Julian/julianhofer.eu/content/blog/01-silverblue-nix.md

 $ home-manager switch
 ```

-This also means that if you remove a setting or package in the config file that it will be removed on your system as well.
+This also means that if you remove a setting or package in the config file, it will be removed on your system as well.

 # Toolbx